SaikumarJonnalagadda/Climate_Change/README.md

 <br>

-## ⭐  Model is developed on Teachable Machine
+## ⭐  Model is developed on Google AI Platform: Your Cloud-Based Machine Learning Powerhouse

 [Teachable Machine](https://teachablemachine.withgoogle.com/)

 ![Teachable Machine Demo](./Images/teachablemachine_demo.jpg)

-Teachable Machine is an innovative platform developed by Google that allows users to build custom machine learning models without the need for coding or extensive technical knowledge.
-The platform utilizes a simple drag-and-drop interface that allows users to input data and train machine learning models quickly and easily.

-Teachable Machine has several features that make it an ideal tool for building custom machine learning models.
-Firstly, it allows users to train models using a variety of data types, such as images, sounds, and sensor data.
-Secondly, it provides users with the ability to choose from a range of pre-built machine learning models, such as image classification and sound recognition, or to build custom models from scratch.
+Google AI Platform (formerly known as Google Cloud Machine Learning Engine) is a comprehensive suite of cloud-based services designed to empower developers and data scientists in building, deploying, and managing machine learning models at scale.
+It provides a unified environment for the entire machine learning workflow, encompassing:Model Training,Model Deployment and Serving,Model Management and Monitoring,Additional Tools and Integrations

 <br>